-Particles traveling in the liquid pool may become entrapped into the solidifying shell to form defects.
-In the new entrapment criterion, particles touching the solidification front were assumed always to become entrapped if they are smaller than the primary dendrite arm spacing.
-Larger particles are subjected to a force balance which considers the effects of transverse fluid flow on washing the particles away from the interface, the angle of the reaction forces between the dendrite tips, and the other hydrodynamic forces.
-In addition, this force balance includes the effects of the surface tension gradient, such as caused by sulfur rejection at the solidification front, the lubrication force, and Van-der-Waals forces.
-All three of these forces tend to encourage particle entrapment, and should be explored in further work.
-Further details on the entrapment criterion are given in the other paper[12].
+Particles traveling in the liquid pool may become entrapped in the solidifying shell to form defects.
+Using the new entrapment criterion, particles touching the solidification front were assumed always to become entrapped if they are smaller than the primary dendrite arm spacing.
+Larger particles are subjected to a force balance that considers the effects of transverse fluid flow on washing the particles away from the interface, the angle of the reaction forces between the dendrite tips, and the other hydrodynamic forces.
+In addition, this force balance includes the effects of the surface tension gradient, such as those caused by sulfur rejection at the solidification front, the lubrication force, and Van der Waals forces.
+All three of these forces tend to encourage particle entrapment and should be explored in further work.
+Further details on the entrapment criterion are given elsewhere.